aregtech/areg-sdk/docs/DEVELOP.md

 };
 ```

-The implementation of the service provider component `ServiceComponent` is in the file [common/src/ServiceComponent.cpp](../examples/00_helloservice/common/src/ServiceComponent.cpp):
+> 💡 The implementation of the service provider component `ServiceComponent` you can find in the file [common/src/ServiceComponent.cpp](../examples/00_helloservice/common/src/ServiceComponent.cpp).

+_Implementation of ServiceComponent class:_
 ```cpp
 /**
  * \file    common/src/ServiceComponent.cpp